Equipment Compatibility Digital

 PLEASE NOTE: Installation and service call appointments are scheduled in advance.
 If we cannot meet a scheduled commitment, we will attempt to notify you and reschedule the appointment for a convenient time.

 You also have the option of removing, repairing, rearranging or maintaining the inside wiring yourself or of hiring an outside contractor to do the work.
 It is important that only high quality wiring materials be used and that these materials be properly installed in order to avoid signal leakage and to maintain signal quality in compliance with FCC technical regulations.
 If you choose to install, replace or repair your own wiring or to hire a third party contractor to do it for you, we will be happy to furnish the necessary wiring and connectors at cost that will meet required technical standards or to provide you with a list of technical specifications for the equipment should you choose to purchase it elsewhere.

-PLEASE NOTE: In the event that improper installation by anyone other than Time Warner Cable or the use of improper materials causes signal degradation and/or leakage, you may be responsible for the cost of rectifying the problem.
+PLEASE NOTE: In the event that improper installation by anyone other than Spectrum or the use of improper materials causes signal degradation and/or leakage, you may be responsible for the cost of rectifying the problem.
 Additionally, we may be required under federal law to terminate your cable service until the problem can be remedied.